Petrus230/petrus230.github.io/src/_pages/en/about.md

 _April, 2019 -- September, 2020_\\
 **Backend Developer, Mercadona Tech, Valencia**, I worked in the Store and Backoffice teams on backend solutions that enhanced the external user experience and optimized internal tools.

-_Django, Python, Java, Spring, Kibana, ElasticSearch_
+_Django, Python, Java, Spring,PostgreSQL Kibana, ElasticSearch_,

 ---